Trailblazers Leadership Expedition

 Walk in the shoes of a GRP Staff Member

-Throughout the first two weeks of the expedition, we will be preparing the Expeditioners to be the guide, the naturalist, the mentor, the wilderness leader for our GRP base campers.
+Throughout the first three weeks of the Expedition, we will be preparing the Expeditioners to be the guide, the naturalist, the mentor, the wilderness leader for our GRP base campers.
 Expeditioners will have the opportunity to lead a trail building Group Learning Project day with up to 12 GRP campers.
 In addition, up to three days of the final week of the Expedition will be spent shadowing GRP mentors on naturalist hikes and assisting staff in leading activities.
-Not only will Expeditioners greatly expand their toolbox with hands-on teaching experience, they will have the opportunity to share their expertise.
+Not only will Expeditioners greatly expand their toolbox with hands-on teaching experience, they will have the opportunity to share their expertise with younger campers.

 Whitewater Rafting on the Chattooga River